resource-watch/slate/source/includes/api/_graph.md

 You can optionally provide the authentication token for your API user in the request headers.
 If no token is provided, a dataset view is registered without being associated with any user.
 If a token is provided, the dataset view count for your API user will be incremented.

-## Creating graph resources
+## Creating resources

-**The creation of graph resources is performed automatically after the creation of each resource, so you don't need to explicitly do it yourself.** Because of this, creating graph resources is restricted to other RW API services, and requires authentication from a RW API service.
+**The creation of resources on the graph is performed automatically after the creation of each resource, so you don't need to explicitly do it yourself.** Because of this, creating resources on the graph is restricted to other RW API services, and requires authentication from a RW API service.
 Normal API users won't be able to call these endpoints successfully - if you try to do it with a "normal" API user token, you will receive a response with HTTP status code `403 Forbidden`.

-For details on how these specific endpoints work, you should check out the developer docs for each of the graph resources supported.
+For details on how these specific endpoints work, you should check out the developer docs for each of the resources supported.
 The following resources are currently supported as graph nodes:

 * [dataset](/developer.html#creating-dataset-graph-nodes)
 * [layer](/developer.html#creating-layer-graph-nodes)
 * [widget](/developer.html#creating-widget-graph-nodes)
 * [metadata](/developer.html#creating-metadata-graph-nodes)

-## Deleting graph resources
+## Deleting resources

-**The deletion of graph resources is performed automatically after the deletion of each resource, so you don't need to explicitly do it yourself.** Because of this, deleting graph resources is restricted to other RW API services, and requires authentication from a RW API service.
+**The deletion of resources on the graph is performed automatically after the deletion of each resource, so you don't need to explicitly do it yourself.** Because of this, deleting resources on the graph is restricted to other RW API services, and requires authentication from a RW API service.
 Normal API users won't be able to call these endpoints successfully - if you try to do it with a "normal" API user token, you will receive a response with HTTP status code `403 Forbidden`.

-For details on how these specific endpoints work, you should check out the developer docs for each of the graph resources supported.
+For details on how these specific endpoints work, you should check out the developer docs for each of the resources supported.
 The following resources are currently supported as graph nodes:

 * [dataset](/developer.html#deleting-dataset-graph-nodes)
 * [layer](/developer.html#deleting-layer-graph-nodes)